 If you would like to make a request under FOI or EIR, please take a look at the information below.

-The Freedom of Information Act (FOI) and Environmental Information Regulations (EIR) give you rights to access official information.
+The Freedom of Information Act (FOI) and Environmental Information Regulations (EIR) give you rights to access recorded information held by public authorities.
 You don’t have to know whether the information you want is covered by FOI or EIR, it's for us to decide which law to follow.
 If you would like to find out more about FOI and EIR, please follow the links to the guidance below:

 You can request to see information which is recorded, including: